View courses in

 Undergraduate Prerequisites: COM FT 303

-This course sets aside evaluative considerations of TV in favor of theoretical and critical approaches that challenge widespread assumptions about the medium and expand our understanding of its role in our lives.
-Also offered as COM FT 520.
+This discussion-driven seminar sets aside evaluative considerations of TV in favor of theoretical and critical approaches that challenge widespread assumptions about the medium and expand our understanding of its role in our lives.

 COM CI 585: American Film of the 1970s